 - A. No building shall be erected, constructed, moved, altered, rebuilt or enlarged, nor shall any land, water or building be used, designed or arranged to be used for any purpose except in conformity with this Zoning Law, with the exception of the performance of necessary repairs which do not involve material alteration of structural features, and/or plumbing, electrical or heating/ventilation systems.
 Such necessary repairs shall include, for example, repairing siding and roofing materials.
-No building, structure or premises shall be used, and no building or other structure shall be erected which is intended, arranged or designed to be used for any trade, industry, business or purpose of any kind, that is noxious or offensive by reason of the emission of odor, dust, refuse matter, garbage, smoke, fumes, gas, noise or vibration, or that is dangerous to the comfort, peace, enjoyment, health or safety of the community, or tends to its disturbance, inconvenience, discomfort or annoyance. - B. Development projects and actions undertaken and/or sponsored by the Village of Watkins Glen shall be exempt from the requirements of this Zoning Law, provided:
+No building, structure or premises shall be used, and no building or other structure shall be erected which is intended, arranged or designed to be used for any trade, industry, business or purpose of any kind, that is noxious or offensive by reason of the emission of odor, dust, refuse matter, garbage, smoke, fumes, gas, noise or vibration, or that is dangerous to the comfort, peace, enjoyment, health or safety of the community, or tends to its disturbance, inconvenience, discomfort or annoyance. - B. In interpreting and applying this Zoning Law, the requirements contained herein are declared to be the minimum requirements for the protection and promotion of the public health, safety, morals and general welfare.

-- 1. The Village Board holds a public hearing on the proposed project or action prior to advancement of such project or action; and - 2.
-The Village Board determines by resolution that the proposed project or action balances the public interest of the community.
-This determination shall be made by: - a) Identifying the relevant public interest considerations in favor of the project or action; - b) Identifying the relevant public interest considerations against the project or action: - c) Determining the weight of the public interest considerations in favor of and against; and - d) Coming to a conclusion about whether the factors favoring the project or action are strong enough to outweigh the factors against. - C. In interpreting and applying this Zoning Law, the requirements contained herein are declared to be the minimum requirements for the protection and promotion of the public health, safety, morals and general welfare.
 This Zoning Law shall not be deemed to affect in any manner whatsoever any easements, covenants or other agreements between parties provided, however, that where this Zoning Law imposes a greater restriction upon the use of buildings or land, or upon the creation, erection, construction, establishment, moving, alterations or enlargement of buildings than are imposed by other ordinances, rules, regulations, licenses, certificates or other authorizations, or by easements, or covenants, or agreements, then the provisions of this Zoning Law shall prevail.